DieselAnalytics/PowerBI_QuadChart/README.md

-# PowerBI_QuadChart
-Custom QuadChart Visual in Power BI using ggplot2
+# Custom QuadChart Visual in Power BI using ggplot2